bisqwit/crt-filter/README.md

 ### Rescaling, part 4

-Then the image is rescaled to the target picture width using a Lanczos filter.

-### Rescaling, part 5

-Then the image is rescaled to the target picture height using a Lanczos filter.
+Then the image is rescaled to the target picture width and target picture height using a Lanczos filter.

 ### Bloom

 First, the brightness of each pixel is normalized so that the sum of masks and scanline magnitudes does not change the overall brightness of the picture.

-Then, the picture is gamma-corrected.
+Then, the picture is gamma-corrected by exponentiating each color component with γ.

 Then, a copy is created of the picture.
 This copy is gaussian-blurred using a three-step box filter, where the blur width is set as output-width / 640.

 Then, the picture is gamma-corrected (again?
 I am not sure why).

 Then, the picture and its copy are added together, and each pixel is clamped to the target range using a desaturation formula for overflows.

+### The desaturation formula

+The desaturation formula calculates a luminosity value from the input R,G,B components using ITU coefficients 0.2126, 0.7152 and 0.0722.
+* If the luminosity is in 0…1 range, nothing needs to be done and the input color is returned.
+* If the luminosity is less than 0, black is returned.
+* If the luminosity is more than 1, white is returned.

+Otherwise, each color channel is inspected separately.
+* First, a saturation value is assigned as 1.
+* If a color channel exceeds 1, saturation is adjusted as $min(saturation, (luma-1) / (luma-channelvalue))$.
+* If a color channel preceeds 0, saturation is adjusted as $min(saturation, luma / (luma-channelvalue))$.

+If the saturation is still 1, the input color is returned verbatim.
+Otherwise each color channel is adjusted as $channelvalue = (channelvalue - luma)\times saturation + luma$.
+The resulting value is then clamped to 0…1 range.

+The color channel values are then joined together to form the returned color.